 “You must be Becks,” Nio said.
 She stepped through the noisy plastic and knelt next to the mattress.
 “I’m Nio.
 Is it okay if I take a look?”

 The girl nodded once.
 She studied Nio the same way Dell had.
+She lingered on Nio’s scalp, on the six evenly spaced, vaguely circular scars just visible under the stubble.
 “What happened to your hair?”
-She sounded all of 14.

 The need to draw a deep enough breath to make words caused her pain, and the girl shut her eyes.
 A lonely tear slid down her cheek.

-“I was in a cult,” Nio said, scowling at the enormous lesion.
+“I was in a cult,” Nio said, scowling at the grotesquely enormous lesion on the girl’s back.

-The girl smiled weakly, as if she wanted to laugh.
+She smiled weakly, as if she wanted to laugh.
 She lay with her face sideways on the mattress and didn’t move.
 Near her head were crumpled tissues and several empty bottles of water.
+She sounded all of 14.

-Becks was both shorter than her sister and fuller-figured.
-Her breasts bulged from her sides.
+Becks was both shorter than her sister and fuller-figured, and her breasts bulged from her sides.
 The fact that she was shirtless in company suggested her skin was sensitive and anything that touched it hurt.
 In turn, the others hung plastic—packaging from the new TV, it seemed—and kept the house unusually warm.
+Clearly, at the point it was clear the infection was not getting better, there had been an argument about what to do.
+The others were afraid of Guillermo, which suggested not just that he was the leader, but that they had reason to be afraid.
+Nor did he trust them.
+He kept the girl locked in a basement—with her suffering in plain view of his workstation.

 Nio removed the top layer of takeout boxes from her bag and set them carefully to the side.